awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 **Limitations**
 + You can only stop a Spot Instance if the Spot Instance was launched from a `persistent` Spot Instance request\.
 + You can't stop a Spot Instance if the associated Spot Instance request is cancelled\.
 When the Spot Instance request is cancelled, you can only terminate the Spot Instance\.
-+ You can't stop a Spot Instance if it is part of a fleet or launch group, Availability Zone group, or Spot block\.
++ You can't stop a Spot Instance if it is part of a fleet or launch group, or Availability Zone group\.

 ------
 #### [ New console ]